Step inside A La Ronde: the eccentric Devon home built by Britain's first feminists

 A la Ronde is a house unlike any other: a Regency building with a whimsical sixteen-sided design and wildly original interior, shaped by the travels, creativity and female solidarity of its owners.

-There’s frustratingly little documentary record of precisely where the the ladies went, what they did, or whom they met, but of one thing we can be sure.
+There’s frustratingly little documentary record of precisely where the ladies went, what they did, or whom they met, but of one thing we can be sure.
 A decade later, laden with souvenirs and teeming with plans, Jane and Mary decided to settle near Exmouth.
 Here, they built a home that must have turned heads in the fashionable seaside resort nearby.
-With rooms arranged around a central Octagon, and shaped like slices of cake, A la Ronde is a sight to behold.
-Read on to take a look inside…
+With rooms shaped like slices of cake, A la Ronde’s main rooms are arranged around a central Octagon on the upper ground floor.

-The narrow stairs leading to the spectacular Shell Gallery provide a foretaste of the treat in store.
-Heavily decorated with gothic arches and treasures from the sea, the gallery is estimated to contain 25,000 shells, as well as minerals, feathers, twigs and bits of bone, which were pressed into lime putty to adorn niches, walls and window frames.
+Jane and Mary’s most awe-inspiring creation is not here, in the main rooms, but suspended beneath the conical roof.
+The narrow stairs leading to their spectacular Shell Gallery, provide a foretaste of the treat in store, heavily decorated with gothic arches and treasures from the sea.
+The gallery is estimated to contain 25,000 shells, as well as minerals, feathers, twigs and bits of bone, which were pressed into lime putty to adorn niches, walls and window frames.